 This is an increasing problem, and carries with it the risk of later heart disease and diabetes.
 Animal studies have shown that the most effective way of producing obesity is to give poor quality food in pregnancy followed by overfeeding immediately after.
 Overfeeding a baby has a much bigger impact on obesity than overfeeding later in life.
 It is better to breast feed as overfeeding is more difficult (but not impossible).
 Bottle fed babies are at much greater risk from overfeeding as the standard charts are based on formula fed babies who are probably overweight.
 If you breast-feed then avoiding topping up with a bottle.
 Unfortunately this practice is sometimes encouraged by health professionals.
 To sum up: eat the best quality food in pregnancy and avoid overfeeding after the pregnancy.
 Remember: overfeeding is almost always more harmful than underfeeding.

 There is now an epidemic of asthma and eczema in our children.
 How do we avoid this?
 If there is any history of allergy in the family consider these measures.
 There is good evidence that breast feeding for 4 to 6 months will help.
 Eating a variety of foods in pregnancy also helps.
 For instance peanut allergy is less common in populations that eat peanuts routinely in pregnancy.
+Introducing a variety of foods between 3 and 6 months also reduces allergies to food.
 There is some evidence that using paracetomol in pregnancy makes asthma more likely.

 Children that have cow’s milk as formula feeds have a 50-60% greater risk of insulin dependent (Type 1) diabetes.
 Although this risk is not large, the risk is much greater for those with a family history of diabetes (about 12 times greater).
 Because of this the American Academy of Paediatricians have advised that children in these families should not have cow’s milk formula feeds or cow’s milk in the first 2 years of life.